Judge weighs lawsuit seeking Kurt Cobain's death-scene photos

 His death returned to the headlines last year when police said they found rolls of undeveloped film while preparing for renewed media attention ahead of the 20th anniversary of Cobain's suicide.

-Lee, who could not be reached for comment on Friday, has produced a public-access television show called "Kurt Cobain Was Murdered," according to a website cataloging the show.
+Lee, who could not be reached for comment on Friday, has produced a public-access television show called "Kurt Cobain Was Murdered," according to a website cataloguing the show.

 Schochet said the journalist apparently believes the photos will prove the rocker did not take his own life.